nathapatt/food-ordering-deploy/README.md

 After running the seed, you will have an admin account for accessing the staff system:
 - **Email**: admin@restaurant.com
 - **Password**: admin123

+Use this admin account to:
+- Access the staff frontend system
+- Configure restaurant settings
+- Add menu items through the settings page
+- Manage tables and orders

 ### Seeded Data
 - 10 tables (Table 1-10) with QR Code tokens